flapjs/FLAPJS-WebApp/DEPENDENCIES.md

 > **SETUP:**
 It is added to the presets list in `.babelrc`.

+## core-js
+- This allows babel to polyfill features.
+It used to be part of babel, but now it is separate.
+Used by `babel`.
+- Sadly, this is required at runtime (not only at bundling).

+## regenerator-runtime
+- This allows async/await polyfills.
+Used by `core-js`.
+- Sadly, this is required at runtime (not only at bundling).

 ## babel-eslint
 - This adds support for babel transforms in eslint.
 This is basically only used to stop eslint from picking on dynamic import statements.